shapeoko/Docs/content/electronics.md

 ![image of required components](tPictures/so_electronics_parts_4.jpg)

 First thing that we do is plug our Arduino into the computer and test it.
-If this has already been done (see [Software](http://docs.shapeoko.com/software.html) skip to **Hook Stuff Up** below.
+If you are confident your Arduino works, skip to **Hook Stuff Up** below.

 ![Arduino plugged into USB cable](tPictures/so_e_arduino_lit_4.jpg)